norafergany/github-search-tool/README.md

 - Display the error message inside the search bar, instead of underneath it
 - Cleanup the grid layout of search results
 - Eliminate the content flash that occurs after a search for a user that doesn't exist
+- Eliminate the flash when the page first renders in Dark Mode (use CSS variables to set colors before JS loads)

 ### Code